Optimization as a Dynamical System: Generative Schedules from Latent ODEs: Methods

 \section{Methods}

-We present a novel scheduler that dynamically adjusts the current learning rate based on predictions of the long-term performance under the chosen schedule.
+We present a scheduler that dynamically adjusts the current learning rate based on predictions of the long-term performance under the chosen schedule (see schematic in \autoref{fig:lode-schematic}).
 In what follows, we distinguish between the \emph{test model}, which we seek to optimize, and the \emph{LODE model}, which is used to learn the training behavior of the test model and choose the most effective schedule.